noahlange/tiddlymark/README.md

 #### pretty

-Adds a save hoook to run [prettier](https://prettier.io) on HTML, Markdown, JavaScript/TypeScript and CSS/SCSS/LESS/PostCSS on save.
-There's a slight pause upon save, but I'll take that over constantly formatting content.
+Adds a save hook to run [prettier](https://prettier.io) on XML, Markdown, JavaScript/TypeScript and CSS/SCSS/LESS/PostCSS on save.
+There's a slight pause upon save, but I'll take that over having to manually reformat content and/or have it be ugly.

 #### monaco